 Notes on Our Group Labels and Symbols:

-For some classes and terms, we have a set of parts with the word ‘other” at its end.
+For some classes and terms, we have a set of parts with the word ‘other’ at its end.
 These are used to refer to all of the parts of that type, except those that are not already called out in named groups.

 This document is intended for laboratory users, so we refer to the LOINC “Component,” as an “Analyte” because that is what laboratorians usually call it, and we refer to the LOINC “System” as the “Specimen” for the same reason.

 We define many named groups of parts, which are “equivalent” for the purpose of this equivalence class use-case.
-For example, “Intravascular - any” refers to most of the intravascular specimens, e.g. blood, serum, plasma etc. (see the enumeration of the parts it contains in the Cross-Class Specimen Part Groups).
+For example, “Intravascular - any” refers to most of the intravascular specimens, e.g. blood, serum, plasma etc. (See the enumeration of the parts it contains in the Cross-Class Specimen Part Groups).
 So, terms that only differed by different members of the specimen group would be equivalenced.
 Depending on the class, we might have many sets of part equivalence groups for multiple part types, which we put under Cross-Class Part Groups.
 And, the same rule would apply across multiple part types, e.g. Method, Specimen, Time.
 We have attached a sample output in Appendix A, and you can better digest what we are doing from the example output.

+Exclude panels from the process

 Cross-Class Part groups used by more than one class:

-Cross-Class Analyte Part Groups:
+Cross-Class Analyte (“COMPONENT”) Part Groups:

-Ab and Ag: This group includes all analyte that represent antibodies and antigen tests.
-However, three proteins include “antigen” as an intrinsic part of their name: Prostate specific antigen, Squamous cell carcinoma antigen, and Tissue polypeptide specific antigen.
-We use this group to decide when to include method less tests in with the immune assay group.
+Ab and Ag: This group includes all analyte that represent antibodies (Ab) and antigen tests.
+(Note however, three proteins include “antigen” (Ag) as an intrinsic part of their name: Prostate specific Ag, Squamous cell carcinoma Ag, and Tissue polypeptide specific Ag.
+These three are really names of chemicals and not antigens to the chemical.)
+We use this group to decide when to include method less tests in with the immune assay (IA) group.
+We use this category to put immunology test that are the same except without a method together with the IA method for the AG or the AB test respectively

-Cross-Class Specimen Part Groups:
+Cross-Class Specimen (“SYSTEM”) Part Groups:

-Intravascular - any: Bld, BldA, BldC, BldMV, BldP, BldV, Plas , PlasA, PlasV, Ser, Ser/Bld, Ser/Plas, Ser/Plas/Bld, Ser/Plas.ultracentrifugal
+Intravascular - any: Bld, BldA, BldC, BldMV, BldP, BldV, Bld.dot, Plas , PlasA, PlasV, Ser, Ser/Bld, Ser/Plas, Ser/Plas/Bld, Ser/Plas.ultracentrifugal- With a few exceptions we equivalence tests with any of these specimen types

-Comment: We do not aggregate specimens taken during catheterization from specific sites in the circulation, because they have special use in catheterization reports, the names need to be distinguished and should not be collapsed in a group

-Bld - any: Bld, BldA, BldC, BldMV, BldP, BldV,
+Bld - any: Bld, BldA, BldC, BldMV, BldP, BldV.
+We equivalence tests that care about the cells in blood with any of these specimen types.
+We treat cord blood (Taken out of the umbilical cord at birth) differently because it has somewhat different content.

 BLdCo - any : BldCo,BldCoA, BldCoMV,BldCoV

-DuodGastricFld : Duodenal fluid, Duodenal fluid or Gastric fluid, Gastric fluid
+DuodGastricFld : "Duod fld/Gast fld", "Duod fld", "Gast fld" (These are close to the same in most cases

-OcularVitr fld: Ocular fluid, Vitreous fluid
+OcularVitrFld: Ocular fluid, Vitreous fluid ( these are close to identical )

 Cross-Class Scale Part Groups

-NarDoc: Narrative, document
+OrdNomNarDoc: Ord, Nom, Nar, Doc

+Narrative, document – these end up being a document without pre-specified in coded structure

+ORD and NOM– assume most will be distinguished by other properties.
+Both of these data types have coded answers.
+ORDs’ are usually yes/no, or rare, few, many, loaded.
+Noms are us usually names of things identified by the study.
+They will not be confused in the row of a flowsheet.
+However the component will almost always be different enough that they won’t collapse into one row.

 Class: ALLERGY

-ALLERGY Specimen Part Groups:
+ALLERGY Specimen (“SYSTEM”) Part Groups:

 Intravascular - any: See the Cross-Class specimen for the definition of this specimen group.